 - Anti-corruption commissions and public service codes of conduct can be helpful in elevating corruption issues and strengthening accountability among service providers.

-PTF is applying many of its lessons learned in health care projects in a new project – Citizens Action Platform (CAP).
+PTF is applying many of its lessons learned in health care projects to its ongoing projects – Citizen Action Platform (CAP) and Health Transparency Initiative.